sillybytes/sillybytes/posts/legacy/2016/08/vim-haskell_11.md

 ![](/img/vimhask/thumbnail.png){#thumbnail}\

-So you're writing in the right language using the right tool already, but lets put some extra magic under our sleeves.
+So you're writing in the right language using the right tool already, but let's put some extra magic under our sleeves.
 \
 \